seanbaxter/circle/cuda/README.md

 * `-gpu` - An optional argument to indicate that a .ll or .bc output (LLVM IR and bitcode) should relate to the GPU code and not the host code.
 For binary outputs, where fatbinary is implicitly included into the executable, this flag may not be used.
 * `-G` - Enable debug information on device targets.
 * `-OG0`, `-OG1`, `-OG2`, `-OG3` - Set optimization level for device code.
-* `-lcudart` - When building an executable or shared object, link with `libcudart.so`.

 [**hello.cu**](hello.cu)
 ```cpp